Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Shift Detection Techniques

-\paragraph{Categorical Testing: Chi-Squared Test} For the hard-thresholded label classifier (BBSDh), we employ Pearson's chi-squared test, a parametric tests designed to evaluate whether the frequency distribution of certain events observed in a sample is consistent with a particular theoretical distribution.
-Specifically, we use a test of independence between the class distributions (expressed in a contingency table) of source and target data.
-The testing problem can be formalized as follows: given a contingency table with $2$ rows (one for absolute source and one for absolute target class frequencies) and $K$ columns containing observed counts $O_{{ij}}$, the expected frequency under the independence hypothesis for a particular cell is $E_{{ij}}=N_{\text{sum}}p_{{i\cdot }}p_{{\cdot j}}$ with $N_{\text{sum}}$ being the sum of all cells in the table, $p_{{i\cdot }}={\frac {O_{{i\cdot }}}{N}}=\sum _{{j=1}}^{c}{\frac {O_{{ij}}}{N}}$ being the fraction of row totals, and $p_{\cdot j}={\frac {O_{\cdot j}}{N}}=\sum _{i=1}^{r}{\frac {O_{ij}}{N}}$ being the fraction of column totals.
+\textbf{Categorical Testing: Chi-Squared Test}: For the hard-thresholded label classifier (BBSDh), we employ Pearson's chi-squared test, a parametric tests designed to evaluate whether the frequency distribution of certain events observed in a sample is consistent with a particular theoretical distribution.
+Specifically, we use a test of homogeneity between the class distributions (expressed in a contingency table) of source and target data.
+The testing problem can be formalized as follows: Given a contingency table with $2$ rows (one for absolute source and one for absolute target class frequencies) and $C$ columns (one for each of the $C$-many classes) containing observed counts $O_{{ij}}$, the expected frequency under the independence hypothesis for a particular cell is $E_{{ij}}=N_{\text{sum}}p_{{i\bullet }}p_{{\bullet j}}$ with $N_{\text{sum}}$ being the sum of all cells in the table, $p_{{i\bullet }}={\frac {O_{{i\bullet }}}{N_{\text{sum}}}}=\sum _{{j=1}}^{C}{\frac {O_{{ij}}}{N_{\text{sum}}}}$ being the fraction of row totals, and $p_{\bullet j}={\frac {O_{\bullet j}}{N_{\text{sum}}}}=\sum _{i=1}^{2}{\frac {O_{ij}}{N_{\text{sum}}}}$ being the fraction of column totals.
 The relevant test statistic $X^2$ can be computed as

-which, under the null hypothesis, follows a chi-squared distribution with $k-1$ degrees of freedom: $X^2 \sim \chi _{k-1}^{2}$.
+which, under the null hypothesis, follows a chi-squared distribution with $C-1$ degrees of freedom: $X^2 \sim \chi _{C-1}^{2}$.